ROBOTIS-GIT/emanual/_includes/en/dxl/control_table_baudrate_2.md

 **NOTE** : Less than 3% of the baud rate error margin will not affect to UART communication.
 {: .notice}

-**NOTE** : For the stable communication with higher Baudrate, configure USB Latency value to the lower.
+**NOTE** : For the stable communication with higher Baudrate using U2D2, configure USB Latency value to the lower.
 [USB Latency Setting](/docs/en/software/dynamixel/dynamixel_wizard2/#usb-latency-setting)
 {: .notice}